drewcrawford/drewcrawford.github.io/rust/index.md

 }
 ```

 This separation between the main body code and the trait code is similar to `extension` in Swift.
+It can be in different files, etc.

 Also like `extension`, you can provide a trait impelementation for a system class.